kristinemlarson/gnssrefl/tests/use_cases/use_tggo.md

 TGGO is a station in
 the [BfG-GNSS Monitoring Network](https://fig.net/resources/proceedings/fig_proceedings/fig2021/papers/ts05.4/TS05.4_esch_11010.pdf).
 It is located in the Elbe River.
 It is colocated with a tradtional tide gauge.
-It has excellent visibilty of the water.
+It has excellent visibility of the water.

 ### Reflection Zones for TGGO